MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

 ### Re-package the application
-All of the corrections have been applied, now the Windows App can be re-packaged into an MSIX and signed using a code signing certificate.
+All of the corrections have been applied, now the Windows app can be re-packaged into an MSIX, and signed using a code signing certificate.

 1. Open an Administrative PowerShell Window.
 1. Set the following variables: